Sometimes I struggle to get up in the mornings. The hope is gone.

 Hope is a gift you don’t have to surrender, a power you don’t have to throw away.

-The first actions of people who bring violence and harm to our world, is to try to cut out the hope in our hearts.
+The first actions of people who bring violence and harm to our world are to try to cut out the hope in our hearts.
 To spread despair and fear’s deadly virus.
-Those against us know hope is the only thing that can destroy them.
+They know hope, the belief that things can be better, is the only thing that can destroy them.

 Hope brings courage, hope brings action and hope brings change.